Town Office

 John P. Ignatius will be forever remembered by the Community Foundation of Southeastern Alberta.
 He made the first donation of $25,000 and encouraged his many family, friends and colleages to follow his example.
 Upon his death, in 2000, he left the majority of his estate to the Foundation.
 John’s financial contribution was in excess of $2.4 million.

 Four Community Funds were established under the Foundation, one of which is the Prairie Crocus Community Fund which covers Specials Areas 2, 3, 4 and the MD of Acadia and all the towns, villages, hamlets and communities within.
-As of May 2024 almost $260,000 has been awarded to community groups in these areas.
+Since 2019, $409, 924 has been distributed in these areas.

 The Prairie Crocus Fund Advisory Committee is responsible for reviewing the applications and determining successful recipients.
 Committee members live and work throughout the region.
-You may recognize some of the names: Cindy Goodine (Chair), Linda Bingeman, Elaine Michaels, Lois Bedwell, Jenifer Heeg, Stacie Bedwell, Allison Stammers and Hanna’s Michelle Haag.
+You may recognize some of the names: Cindy Goodine (Chair), Anna Beier, Dawn Resch, Hailey Hauck, Kristi Liboiron, Rylee Hewitt, Elaine Michaels, Lois Bedwell, Jenifer Heeg, Allison Stammers, and Hanna’s Michelle Haag and Angela McGillion.
 Prairie Crocus Community Fund is seeking additional volunteers to represent these areas and provide coverage and support for all the quadrants of the region.

 Your role: